matteosox/nba/README.md

 Additionally, if you'd like to run a different command, e.g. to update the npm packages installed using `npm install`, you can use the same `./app/run.sh` script with a `-c "YOUR CMD HERE"` option.

-## Continuous Integration / Continuous Deployment
+## Continuous Integration

-We use Github actions to run our CI/CD pipeline on every pull request, but every step of CI/CD can also be run locally.
+We use Github actions to run our CI pipeline on every pull request.
+The configuration can be found in `.github/workflows/build_test.yaml`.
+That said, every step of CI can also be run locally.

 ### Buildin'